starknet-io/SNIPs/SNIPS/snip-template copy.md

 Let's first define what type of actions fall under emergency action: a critical vulnerability that could significantly compromise the integrity, confidentiality, or availability of a chain governed by the Starknet DAO.
 After performing any Emergency Action, the Security Council must issue a full transparency report (at an appropriate time after the security emergency has passed) to explain what was done and why such Emergency Action was justified.
 The security council holds a huge responsibility, and should take emergency actions in a timely manner, after an incident, such as described previously.
-We propose to have two major milestones for the council in order to ensure the stability of the transition from Starkware to the Starknet community.
+We propose the following design in order to ensure decisions are made in a timely manner if an emergency arises, while not compromising the security of user's funds.

-The first step is to add a timelock to smart-contract upgrades of the Starknet core contracts on L1, for Starkware to propose upgrades.
-This timelock will be skippable by the security council in case of emergency, with a super majority (75% for) to push the update immediately.
-The second step, when Starkware won't be the only one able to propose upgrades to the L1 smart-contracts, is to add a pausable function on the Starknet core smart-contracts on L1, to enable the security council to stop the bridge and state upgrade contracts.
-This will enable to stop any potential loss of funds, and enable the L2 consensus to decide on the best path forward for the community.
-The security council has the obligation to communicate, provide a post-mortem and be transparent about the reason of potential actions taken.
+- A pause function should be added on the core Starknet smart-contracts, and should be callable by Starkware in a centralized and timely way (and also pausable by the security council by a majority vote)
+- The security council can unpause the core smart-contracts at any time following a majority vote on L1.

 ## Implementation

 For this SNIP we need:

 - an L1 multisig
-- Add a timelock to Starknet core contracts on L1 + the ability for the security council's multisig to bypass it (for phase 1)
-- Add a pausable function only callable by the security council's multisig (for phase 2)
+- Add a pausable function only callable by Starkware or the security council, and unpausable only by the security council.

 ## Copyright